 When you go on YouTube, for example—you will see a lot of people using this approach because it lowers their visitors' trust shield.

-YouTubers often create contents that teaches people something (Value) before pitching (Selling).
+YouTubers often create content that teaches people something (Value) before pitching (Selling) them something.

 Take, for example.
 Let's say you are in the beauty niche, and the product you are trying to sell is a female wig.